dookbook/dookbook-weekly/terminology/Markdown.en.md

 ## Admonition Syntax

-!!! warn "Dookbook Markdown"
 This is the *Dookbook Markdown* syntax.

-Demo:

-!!! info
-    You should note that the title will be automatically capitalized.

-!!! warn "Don't try this at home"
-    You should note that the title will be automatically capitalized.

-!!! error ""
-    This is a admonition box without a title.

 Markdown Input: